MABatin/grpc-objdet_client/README.md

 # TODO
 ---
+- [x] Implement showing of stream output
+- [ ] Add debug option for debug output to console
+- [ ] Add support for logging to file
 - [ ] Add support for sending batch of images
-- [ ] Add support for logging to file
 - [ ] Add environment variables
 - [ ] Add docker support for deployment